mijailmariano/ML-Clustering-Zillow-Home-Price-Value/README.md

 ### **<u>Project Description & Goals:</u>**

-This analysis is a continuation of my ``Zillow Regression Analysis`` that may be found here: <a href="https://github.com/mijailmariano/zillow_regression" target="_blank">Zillow Regression Analysis </a>
+This analysis is a continuation of my ``Zillow Regression Analysis`` that may be found here: **<a href="https://github.com/mijailmariano/zillow_regression" target="_blank">Zillow Regression Analysis </a>**

-The intent of this project is to leverage unsupervised machine learning clustering techniques to help reframe how we think about real-estate information, and make improvements in accurately assessing and predicting a home's value.
+The intent of this project is to leverage unsupervised machine learning clustering techniques to help reframe how we think about real-estate information, and make improvements to accurately assess and predict a home's value.

-In this analysis I use Zillow's "Zestimate"/predicted home value error as measured by the "logarithmic error" in the dataset as the predicted target variable and quality measure of the clusters I create.
+In this analysis I use Zillow's "Zestimate"/prediction home value error as measured by the **logarithmic error** in the dataset as the predicted target variable and quality measure of information clusters to better explain the home value story.

+``logerror = log(Predicted: Zestimate) − log(Actual: Home Transaction Price)``

 ----
-**``In Brief:``**
+<u>**``In Brief:``**</u>

 1. I create three (3) distinctly grouped feature clusters.